tvdboom/ATOM/docs_sources/user_guide.md

 </table>

 Except for transform, the prediction methods can be calculated on the train and test set.
-You can access them through the `model`'s prediction attributes, e.g. `atom.mnb.predict_train` or ` atom.mnb.predict_test`.
+You can access them through the model's prediction attributes, e.g. `atom.mnb.predict_train` or ` atom.mnb.predict_test`.
 Keep in mind that the results are not calculated until the attribute is called for the first time.
 This mechanism avoids having to calculate attributes that are never used, saving time